 The main steps to follow the use case example

 Step 1.
-To get the T-score: Users can launch the App and import the 634 genes list (Supplemental Table 1) and HumanArray4Shiny comes with the App.
+To get the T score: Users can launch the App and import the 634 genes list (Supplemental Table 1) and HumanArray4Shiny comes with the App.
 By clicking the green “Go” button, the corresponding T score will then be calculated and can be download (shown in Supplemental Figure 3).
 We also provided this calculated T score in Supplemental Table 2.

 Step 2.
 To construct the dataset: Users need to open the _sampleDAT.txt under the “app_installation_dir/dataSEM/”, i.e. /Users/li11/myGit/SEMIPs/dataSEM, append the new T score column from step 1 and name the header accordingly.
 We use “GATA2 Direct” in this use case.
 Please save the new file as “app_installation_dir/dataSEM/sampleDAT.txt”.